kubernetes/ingress-nginx/docs/deploy/index.md

 !!! warning
     If multiple Ingresses define different paths for the same host, the ingress controller will merge the definitions.

+!!! attention
+    If you're using GKE you need to initialize your user as a cluster-admin with the following command:
+    ```kubectl create clusterrolebinding cluster-admin-binding   --clusterrole cluster-admin   --user $(gcloud config get-value account)```

 ### Provider Specific Steps